sedusa/azalea-report/content/home.md

   imageCaption: Residents, leadership and faculty at the Georgia ACP conference
   posterImage:
     - image: /img/acp/poster-1.jpeg
-      caption: "Dr. Sharma presenting her poster on an intriguing case of HIV associated neuropathy"
+      caption: "Dr. Sharma presents an intriguing HIV neuropathy case"
     - image: /img/acp/poster-2.jpeg
-      caption: "Dr. Gandi presenting his poster on an interesting case of Renal Subcapsular Hematoma Post Transradial Catheterization'"
+      caption: "Dr. Gandi presents an intriguing case of Renal Subcapsular Hematoma following transradial catheterization"
     - image: /img/acp/poster-3.jpeg
-      caption: "Dr. Silverio presenting her poster on 'Chagas Cardiomyopathy in a Central American Native residing in the United States'"
+      caption: "Dr. Silverio presents case of Chagas cardiomyopathy in US resident from Central America"
     - image: /img/acp/poster-4.jpeg
-      caption: "Dr. Munir presenting her poster on 'A Rare case of Recurrent Respiratory Papillomatosis presenting as cavitary right upper lobe lesion'"
+      caption: "Dr. Munir presents a rare case of recurrent respiratory papillomatosis"
     - image: /img/acp/poster-5.jpeg
-      caption: "Dr. Rockwell presenting his poster on 'A Case of Cefdinir induced Acute Febrile Neutrophilic Dermatosis (Sweet Syndrome)'"
+      caption: "Dr. Rockwell presents case of Sweet syndrome"
   content: >
-    <p>We are thrilled to report that our residents returned from the Georgia ACP conference in Savannah with remarkable achievements!
-Our poster presenters demonstrated exceptional knowledge and skill, impressing attendees and judges alike with their research and clinical insights.<br/><br/>

-    In an outstanding display of medical acumen, our Jeopardy team - <strong>Drs.
-McSweeney, Silverio-Lopez, and Mohan</strong> - demonstrated lightning-fast recall and precision, securing an impressive 5th place out of 15 teams.
-This accomplishment is particularly noteworthy as they outperformed several highly-ranked residency programs, solidifying our program's growing reputation for excellence.<br/><br/>
+    <p>Our residents shone brightly at the Georgia ACP conference in Savannah!
+Poster presenters wowed audiences with their research and clinical insights, while our Jeopardy team - <strong>Drs.
+McSweeney, Silverio-Lopez, and Mohan</strong> - clinched an impressive 5th place out of 15, surpassing several highly-ranked programs.

-    The entire SGMC Internal Medicine Residency Program is immensely proud of all our participants.
-Their dedication, hard work, and stellar performance have not only brought recognition to our program but have also set a new standard for future residents.<br/>

-    As we celebrate this year's success, we're already looking ahead with great anticipation.
-With the foundation laid by this year's outstanding showing, we're excited about the prospect of an even stronger performance at next year's conference.
+    The SGMC Internal Medicine Residency Program couldn't be prouder of all participants.
+Their outstanding performance has not only brought recognition to our program but also set a new benchmark for future residents.
+As we celebrate this year's achievements, we're already excited for an even stronger showing next year.
 Strong work 💪🏼 everyone!</p><br/>
 communityServiceCorner:
   title: The Eye of the Storm - Humanity Unveiled
   author: Samuel Edusa, MD